krainboltgreene/krainboltgreene.github.io/content/archive/exploring-padrino.md

 krainboltgreene on MacMini.local in ~/repo/ruby/padrino/cloudname
 $ padrino rake seed
 => Executing Rake seed ...
-Which email do you want use for logging into admin? kurtisrainboltgreene@gmail.com Tell me the password to use: ***
+Which email do you want use for logging into admin? kurtis@rainbolt-greene.online Tell me the password to use: ***

 Sorry but some thing went wrong!